-he economic impact of tourism refers to changes in the economic contribution resulting from specific events 19 or activities related to tourism."These changes in the economic contribution generate three types of impacts 20 or effects: direct effect, indirect effect and induced effect.
-The ability to estimate such impacts requires the 21 development of an economic model" ??Dwyer et al., 2010).
-The main economic models used to measure these 22 effects are: (a) the tourism satellite account (TSA); (b)the input-output model; (c) the social accounting model; 23 and (d) the computable general equilibrium model. a) Brief review of the economic models of the economic 24 25 contribution of tourism a.
-In the tourism satellite account, it is stated that it is an instrument designed to 26 provide a systematic and integrated framework of information on tourism's supply and demand rather than being the most accurate method of measuring the sector's contribution to the added value or gross domestic 27 product (GDP).In fact, the methodology developed for this is relatively simple; it considers only the direct 28 effects.
-The basis for the calculation of tourism added value and tourism GDP in the tourism satellite account is 29 the application of the ratio between the added value and the extent to which activities characteristic to tourism 30 participate (UNWTO, 2014).
-It is important to mention that the TSA represents the theoretical and informative 31 basis for the development of computable general equilibrium models.
-32
+he economic impact of tourism refers to changes in the economic contribution resulting from specific events or activities related to tourism.
+"These changes in the economic contribution generate three types of impacts or effects: direct effect, indirect effect and induced effect.
+The ability to estimate such impacts requires the development of an economic model" (Dwyer et al., 2010).
+The main economic models used to measure these effects are: (a) the tourism satellite account (TSA); (b) the input-output model; (c) the social accounting model; and (d) the computable general equilibrium model.

+- a) Brief review of the economic models of the economic contribution of tourism - In the tourism satellite account, it is stated that it is an instrument designed to provide a systematic and integrated framework of information on tourism's supply and demand rather than being the most accurate method of measuring the sector's contribution to the added value or gross domestic product (GDP).In fact, the methodology developed for this is relatively simple; it considers only the direct effects.
+The basis for the calculation of tourism added value and tourism GDP in the tourism satellite account is the application of the ratio between the added value and the extent to which activities characteristic to tourism participate (UNWTO, 2014).
+It is important to mention that the TSA represents the theoretical and informative basis for the development of computable general equilibrium models.

-Author: e-mail: akido42@hotmail.com b.
-Tourism spending generated by visitors to a tourist destination 33 represents an injection of money into that tourist destination.
-This new injection of money leads to an increase 34 in the direct effect as well as the indirect effect, which in turn impacts as an increase in economic activity of the 35 tourist destination.
-Almost any industry is liable to be affected by a new injection of money to some extent by 36 37 these direct and indirect effects.
+Tourism spending generated by visitors to a tourist destination represents an injection of money into that tourist destination.
+This new injection of money leads to an increase in the direct effect as well as the indirect effect, which in turn impacts as an increase in economic activity of the tourist destination.
+Almost any industry is liable to be affected by a new injection of money to some extent by these direct and indirect effects.
 These effects are known as multiplier effects in the economy.
-A multiplier effect 38 represents the number by which a given change in tourism activity generated by tourism spending is multiplied.
-The size of this multiplier effect will determine the impact of tourism (positive or negative) on macroeconomic 39 aggregates such as the GDP, added value, level of income or sales, employment level and/or tax level.
-40
+A multiplier effect represents the number by which a given change in tourism activity generated by tourism spending is multiplied.
+The size of this multiplier effect will determine the impact of tourism negative) macroeconomic or on aggregates such as the GDP, added value, level of income or sales, employment level and/or tax level.

-The input-output multipliers are derived directly from the required coefficients of the matrix based on the inputoutput information tables.
-The added value multipliers measure the net change in the economic activity in each stage of production and represent the preferred measure, in this model, for assessing the economic contribution due to a shock on final demand ??Dwyer and Forsyth, 2010). c.
-The social accounting model is another means 45 of estimating the direct and indirect effects as well as the induced effects of tourism on the economy, but this 46 model presents a more complete economic structure since it includes inter-institutional transfers.
+The input-output multipliers are derived directly from the required coefficients of the matrix based on the input-output information tables.
+The added value multipliers measure the net change in the economic activity in each stage of production and represent the preferred measure, in this model, for assessing the economic contribution due to a shock on final demand (Dwyer and Forsyth, 2010).